SayedBaladoh/Leader-Election-in-Distributed-Systems-using-Redis-ZooKeeper-Spring-Cloud-Kubernetes/leader-election-in-distributed-system-zookeeper/README.md

-# Leader Election in Distributed Systems using Redis
+# Leader Election in Distributed Systems using ZooKeeper

-A simple implementation of the Leader Election pattern using Redis for electing a leader in a multi-node cluster (distributed system) for ensuring only one instance (the Leader) will process the work (maybe the scheduled task or maybe coordination between different services etc.)
+A simple implementation of the Leader Election pattern using ZooKeeper for electing a leader in a multi-node cluster (distributed system) for ensuring only one instance (the Leader) will process the work (maybe the scheduled task or maybe coordination between different services etc.)

 ---